ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

     and that operation is deeply confirmed.
 * `alice_moved`
   - This output was used by Alice in an onchain operation.
+* `bob_provisionally_secured`
+  - This output was used by Alice in a 0-conf Lightning operation that has not yet completed, and Bob needs to ensure it is not used in another swap-in-potentiam operation.
+    * In this state, the transaction output is associated with a specific 0-conf Lightning operation.
+      If that operation aborts due to a disconnection or restart of Bob, then the state MUST be moved to `bob_retriable`.
 * `bob_secured`
-  - This output was used by Alice in a 0-conf Lightning operation, and Bob needs to ensure it is not used in another 0-conf Lightning operation.
+  - This output was used by Alice in a 0-conf Lightning operation that has completed, and Bob needs to ensure it is not used in another swap-in-potentiam operation.
-* `bob_retried`
+* `bob_retriable`
   - This output was used by Alice in a 0-conf Lightning operation, but the operation got aborted (e.g. for a 0-conf channel open, the connection dropped before Bob could receive the Alice-side signature for the funding transaction).
+    Bob can now allow Alice to reuse this output.

 Alice MAY request either an onchain operation or a 0-conf Lightning operation, when specifying a swap-in-potentiam UTXO.